About Me

 Bishops Stortford based Practice

-Monique Notice specialises in working with invividuals who desire to change their lives, who are striving to be able to live life to their fullest potential.
-She also works with individuals who have suffered bereavments, those who are experiencing realationship issues, those who want to acheive more in their lives and those who ordinarily desire to have a more meaningful existence.
+Monique Notice specialises in working with individuals who desire to change their lives, who are striving to be able to live life to their fullest potential.
+She also works with individuals who have suffered bereavements, those who are experiencing relationship issues, those who want to achieve more in their lives and those who ordinarily desire to have a more meaningful existence.

 Fees